Kevin-Vu/hypatie/README.md

 passwd                         # change the master password
 ```

+# Memory leak verification
+Actually there is no memory leak.
+Tools uses : **Valgrind**

 # Sources
 Here are the source used in this project :
 kulkarniamit : [link](https://github.com/kulkarniamit/openssl-evp-demo/blob/master/openssl_evp_demo.c) - openssl part